Course Title: iPhone Software Engineering

 Course Description

-This is not a course about design principles for a mobile application, it is a programming elective which requires you to have strong programming skills.
+This is not a course about design principles for a mobile application, it is an advanced programming elective which requires you to have strong programming skills.

 Objectives/Learning Outcomes/Capability Development